What is a Traffic Infraction?

 A Traffic Infraction is a violation of one of the rules of the road under the laws of the State or a Municipality of Washington.
 Infractions are not criminal violations, and have different rules than do criminal law.
-Penalties for traffic infraction violations do not include imprisonment, but do include monetary penalties and the reporting of the violation to the Department of Licensing (DOL) for placement on your driving record.
+Penalties for traffic infraction violations do not include imprisonment, but do include monetary penalties and mu;lti[ple comtted violations can result in a license suspension.
+Does an infraction go on your record?
+Yes, the violation is reported to the Department of Licensing (DOL) for placement on your driving record.
+It will then be reported to your insurance company for 3 years on a standard license, although once reported they can still consider it after the three years are expired..
 There are other ramifications for holders of Commercial Drivers Licenses (CDLs) and those under 18 with an Intermediate Drivers License.

 Q: What are Traffic Infractions?